mr-elbe5/myprivatetrack/README.md

 # myprivatetrack
-IOS app for privately tracking yourself - private diary
+IOS app for your private track - private diary using text, camera, audio, video and map